stem from clever ideas

 The EXPO revolves around use cases and the technologies implemented by cities and solution providers.
 Five key topics – Mobility and Transport, Energy and Environment, Security and Resilience, Urban and Spatial Planning, and Open Data and Data Management – are addressed under one roof to provide the required bird’s eye perspective.
 The CONFERENCE trains the spotlight on core themes, reveals the best practices developed by cities and solution providers, and showcases inspiring start-ups.
 Continuing education for both experienced and aspiring smart city pioneers is another key focus.

 About SMART CITY SOLUTIONS – part of INTERGEO

-Now in its fourth year, SMART CITY SOLUTIONS (17 to 19 September 2019 at Stuttgart Exhibition Centre) is a solutions platform for anyone working to create liveable cities for the future.
+Now in its fourth year, SMART CITY SOLUTIONS (17 to 19 September 2019 at Stuttgart Exhibition Centre) is of great interest for anyone working to create liveable cities for the future.
 This combination of trade fair and high-profile conference programme brings together cities and solutions providers to showcase, share and develop their use cases.
 The distinguished speakers at the conference will also be focusing on continuing education for both budding and established smart city pioneers.